kids-first/kf-lib-data-ingest/docs/source/index.rst

 ---------------

-The transform stage converts the clean and standardized data into a form that is expected by the target database or service.
+The transform stage converts the clean and standardized data into a form that closely resembles what is expected by the target database or service.
+These are the main steps transform stage takes to make this happen:

+1. **Merge ExtractStage tables into 1 table**

+    The transform stage applies the user defined transform function which specifies how the individual tables from ExtractStage should be merged into a single table.

-1. **Convert from standard form to target form**
+2. **Convert from standard form to target form**

-    To do this, the transform stage requires an additional input - the target API configuration file.
-This file specifies how entities and their attributes in the Kids First Standard Concept Schema map to entities and their attributes in the target service.
+    Next, the transform stage iterates over the rows in the merged table and emits a target concept instance (dict) for each row.

+    Columns/standard concept attributes in the merged table are converted to target concept properties using the Kids First target API configuration file.

-2. **Apply common transformations**
+3. **Apply common transformations**

     For example, filling in left over null or unknown values with standard values (i.e. Not Reported, Unknown).

-3. **Translate Source Data Entity IDs**

-    Every time the ingest pipeline runs and loads new entities into the target, it keeps a record of the ID created by the target service for an entity and the corresponding ID for that entity in the source data.

-    This part of transform looks up a source data ID in the ID cache and translates it to its corresponding target service ID, if one exists.

 Transform stage output might look like this: